Smallville season 2: Writing

-At the start of the second season, Al Gough and Miles Millar brought in Ken Biller to run the newly formed writers' room.
+At the start of the second season, developers and showrunners Alfred Gough and Miles Millar brought in Ken Biller to run the newly formed writers' room.
 For the first season, Gough and Millar usually wrote the final draft of every episode because they were still seeking the show's voice.
 The pair understood that a writing staff would help "expand [the] show".
 As part of their expanding, they also brought in comic-book writer Jeph Loeb, who spent his first two weeks seeking fresh ideas for new episodes.
-One of the decisions the new writing team came up with was letting Pete in on Clark's secret.
+One of the decisions the new writing team came up with was letting Pete Ross in on Clark Kent's secret.
 The decision to let Pete learn Clark's secret was a choice made so that the character would have a function on the show, and allow Clark someone who was not one of his parents.
 It was also a way to examine the "power of friendship and loyalty", and "the price of having to keep a secret".

 Not all of Smallvilles stories this season came from the writing staff.
 Mark Warshaw, who was head of the internet team that wrote the online Smallville articles for the Ledger and Torch, which interwove the television episodes with online, fictional newspapers that continued the stories from the show, was the one that came up with the idea behind "Skinwalker".
 Warshaw's story was about a Native American girl who falls in love with Clark, while at the same time revealing Clark's destiny to him.
 The story was bought and given to Kelly Souders and Brian Peterson on the writing staff to work on a screenplay.
 The episode had a significant role in the series, as it introduced the Kawatche caves—which held the Kryptonian language written on its walls—and explored Clark's origins, while at the same time posing the question that people from Clark's homeworld may have visited Smallville before Clark arrived on the planet.